 Walmart, Kroger bottle their own milk and shake up American dairy industry

-NEW YORK — Americans’ thirst for cheap milk — and grocers’ rush to provide it — are remaking the centuries-old dairy industry.
+WASHINGTON - Americans' thirst for cheap milk -- and grocers' rush to provide it -- are remaking the centuries-old dairy industry.

 When supermarket shoppers reach for white gallon jugs these days, most of the time they grab a low-priced store brand.
 To expand those offerings, major grocery retailers, including Kroger Co., Walmart Inc. and Albertsons Cos., have built their own milk-bottling plants.